elhajuojy/C-Programming-Guide/readme.md

-# basic of c lanaguge
+# basic of c lanaguge 📕🧑‍💻

-**in this repo you will find so many topic and practice file that can achieve your way of learning c language💕 image.png**
+**in this repo you will find so many topic and practice file that can achieve your way of learning c language💕🪶**

-## topics!
+## topics 🗞️

 1. output and input
 2. if statement
-4. loops
+3. loops
-5. function
+4. function
-6. pointers
-6. arrays
+5. arrays